Behçet-Like Disease Due to A20 Haploinsufficiency (HA20)

 14. Stress and sleep loss – non-specific immune activators that may precipitate flares. (general autoinflammatory trigger inference) ScienceDirect

-15. Physical trauma / pathergy – minor skin injury can provoke lesions in Behçet-spectrum disease.
+15. Physical / pathergy – minor skin injury can provoke lesions in Behçet-spectrum disease.
 Archives of Rheumatology

 16. Hormonal changes (puberty, menses) – commonly reported timing for onset/flares in Behçet-spectrum.
 OUP Academic